liquidlab-agency/magento2-innoship-hyva-checkout/README.md

 On the customer's order view page (My Account → Orders), the module overrides InnoShip's `order_info_innoship_front` block with a Hyvä-friendly template (`templates/order/order_shipping_pudo.phtml`).
 It shows the chosen pickup point's name, address, and "Open in Google Maps" / "Open in Waze" deep links.
 PUDO lookups go through `ViewModel\PudoInfo`, which reads from the `innoship_pudo` table via this module's repository.

 ![Customer order view — pickup point summary with Google Maps and Waze deep links](media/customer_account.png)

+### 7. Automatic billing address management

+When a PUDO point is selected, the module ensures that the billing address is not set to the locker address (which is invalid for invoicing).
+- It automatically sets the "Same as shipping" flag to `false`.
+- If the billing address was a mirror of the shipping address, it clears the address fields (company, street, city, postcode, region) to force the customer to enter their real billing information.
+- It preserves the customer's identity fields (First Name, Last Name, Email, Telephone) and country to minimize re-typing.

 ## How it integrates with InnoShip_InnoShip